ansible-collections/community.postgresql/README.md

 ## Code of Conduct

-We follow [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.
+We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.

+If you encounter abusive behavior violating the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please refer to the [policy violations](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations) section of the Code of Conduct for information on how to raise a complaint.

 ## Contributing to this collection

-The content of this collection are made by [people](CONTRIBUTORS) like you.
+The content of this collection is made by [people](CONTRIBUTORS) like you.

 All types of contributions are very welcome.